ckolivas/lrzip/README.md

 A compression utility that excels at compressing large files (usually > 10-50 MB).
 Larger files and/or more free RAM means that the utility will be able to more effectively compress your files (ie: faster / smaller size), especially if the filesize(s) exceed 100 MB.
-You can either choose to optimize for speed (fast compression / decompression) or size, but not both.
+You can either choose to optimise for speed (fast compression / decompression) or size, but not both.